dotdotdotdash/design_patterns/README.md

-# design_patterns
+# design_patterns_cpp
-A repository for learning different design patterns with examples and UML
+A repository for learning different design patterns in cpp with examples and UML